 - Extinction: a behaviour that was previously reinforced is no longer given reinforcement, and eventually the associated behaviour no longer occurs

-There are a variety of factors that influence the degree of effectiveness of these measures, including the timing and consistency with respect to the behaviour.
+Various factors can influence how effective these conditioning strategies are, including the timing and consistency with respect to the behaviour.
 Operant conditioning can get quite complex, involving chains of different behaviours.
-Praise has been shown to be very effective as a positive reinforcer.
+Praise is very effective as a positive reinforcer.

-According to Wikipedia, some research has shown that certain neurons that release the neurotransmitter acetylcholine and others that release dopamine are activated following a conditioned stimulus.
-Individuals with Parkinson’s disease (which affects the dopamine/acetylcholine balance) respond differently to reinforcers and aversive stimuli depending on whether or not they are on their medication.
+According to Wikipedia, some research has shown that a conditioned stimulus leads to the release of the neurotransmitters acetylcholine and dopamine.
+Individuals with Parkinson’s disease (which affects the dopamine/acetylcholine balance) respond differently to reinforcers and aversive stimuli depending on whether or not they’re taking their medication.

 Operant conditioning is the foundation of Applied Behavioural Analysis (ABA), which is best known for its use with children who are on the autism spectrum.
-This approach is controversial and has been challenged by many autism advocates as a misguided attempt to “cure” autism.
+This approach is controversial and many autism advocates have challenged it as a misguided attempt to “cure” autism.

 There are various overtly harmful applications of operant conditioning.
-It can be used as a tool for psychological manipulation, and the intermittent use of reward and punishment can be especially damaging in this sort of abuse.
-This pattern can be seen in trauma bonding.
+It can be a tool for psychological manipulation, and the intermittent use of reward and punishment can be especially damaging in this sort of abuse.
+This pattern can occur in trauma bonding.
 Partial or intermittent negative reinforcement in the workplace can contribute to a climate of fear.

-Do you having any thoughts on whether this kind of conditioning is useful or problematic?
+Do you have any thoughts on whether this kind of conditioning is useful or problematic?